This collection includes 10 titles from Bloomsbury’s Anthropology list, including Anthropology and Art Practice and Fat: Culture and Materiality.

 The Classical Studies and Archeology 2014 collection includes 15 monographs from Bloomsbury's Classical Studies & Archaeology list, ranging from studies of Classical literature, such as titles on Sophocles and Euripides from the Companions to Greek and Roman Tragedy series, to monographs on Persian, Egyptian and East African antiquity.

 This collection includes 21 monographs, covering ancient history, philosophy and literature and the reception of Classical literature and myth in modern culture.

-The 2016 Classical Studies and Archaeology collection will comprise around 25 titles, including the latest titles in the series Bloomsbury Studies in Classical Reception.
+The 2016 Classical Studies and Archaeology collection comprises of 28 titles, including the latest titles in the series Bloomsbury Studies in Classical Reception.
 The collection covers a range of topics in archaeology, egyptology and classics, with titles such as Heracles and Athenian Propaganda; The Byzantine Dark Ages; Ancient Egyptians at Play; and The Boundaries of Art and Social Space in Rome.

-The Classical Studies and Archaeology collection will contain approximately 13 titles, including Julius Caesar's Self-Created Image and Its Dramatic Afterlife, Heracles and Athenian Propaganda and Classics in Extremis.
+The Classical Studies and Archaeology collection contains 11 titles, including Julius Caesar's Self-Created Image and Its Dramatic Afterlife, Heracles and Athenian Propaganda and Classics in Extremis.